 This can be better explained by what I call the Oxygen Mask Theory.
 Should the oxygen masks on an airplane drop you should always put yours on first before you help someone else.

 These situations prove that it is not selfish to put yourself first.
 It’s safer and smarter to do so.
-In our lives situations may not arise that are as threatening as a plane crash or a drowning, but the message is still important for us to hear – especially those that tend to do things to please others, all the while putting their own needs, ambitions and passions to the side.
+In our lives, situations may not arise that are as threatening as a plane crash or a drowning, but the message is still important for us to hear – especially those that tend to do things to please others, all the while putting their own needs, ambitions, and passions to the side.
 Putting yourself first isn’t selfish.
 It’s allowing you to reach your fullest potential and realize your best and truest self.
 To me, that isn’t putting yourself before others, it’s allowing a better version of you for others.
 Wherever you are and whoever you are with, why not be your best self?

-I wouldn’t say I am abundantly selfish or selfless, but what I can say is that sometimes I struggle with self care.
+I wouldn’t say I am abundantly selfish or selfless, but what I can say is that sometimes I struggle with self-care.
 I don’t always speak the words or take the actions that are best in line for my own growth.
 As a young person navigating the start of their “real-world” life and the first big chapter that isn’t affiliated with school, self-care can too often take a back seat.

 But as I began to feel the heaviness of burnout weighing me down, I felt I was pushed to the breaking point of finally putting myself first.
 I booked a trip to Maine, to physically remove myself from my environment.
-There was no reminders of work projects, family obligations, or my to-do list.
+There were no reminders of work projects, family obligations, or my to-do list.
 All that was in Maine was time for myself, and my best friend Erin.